Student's t-Distribution: On Measuring the Inter-Rater Reliability When the Observations are Scarce: On Single Judgement

 of which, $y$, $\mu$, and $\sigma$ are the variables of the \textit{variate}, \textit{mean value}, and \textit{standard deviation}.
 The parameter $z$ represents the \textit{standardised variate}.

-For the situation with one observation, let $\hat\mu$ be the independent and fixed value that is set before the measurement, and $y$ be the experimental output. \newcite{furnival1989confidence_1trial} gives the following calculation intervals:
+For the situation with one observation, let $\hat\mu$ be the independent and fixed value that is known before and outside of the measurement, and $y$ be the experimental measurement value. \newcite{furnival1989confidence_1trial} gives the following calculation intervals:

 This ARF interval contains the probability of $\mu$ that is larger than or equal to $1-\alpha$, and $\alpha$ meets the following equation with $k$:

 The pair value of ($k$, $\alpha$) was given by \newcite{furnival1989confidence_1trial} as in Table \ref{tab:k_alpha_match}.